zyknow/Vctoon/README.md

 ## Project Overview

 Vctoon is a comprehensive comic management software developed using the ABP framework version 8.1.x.
+It is architected using Domain-Driven Design (DDD) principles, ensuring a well-structured and modular setup that enhances scalability and maintainability.
-It leverages the capabilities of Fluent Blazor from Microsoft (https://github.com/microsoft/fluentui-blazor) and UnoCSS for a sleek and responsive user interface.
-The backend is powered by SharpCompress and SixLabors.ImageSharp, facilitating efficient comic file management and image processing.
+The software integrates Fluent Blazor from Microsoft and UnoCSS to deliver a sleek and responsive user interface.
+The backend is powered by SharpCompress and SixLabors.ImageSharp, which aid in efficient comic file management and image processing.

 ### Key Features